gavin-peterkin/gavin-peterkin.github.io/_posts/2017-09-26-employee_attrition.md

 # Final Thoughts

-This model could be used in real time to quickly identify employees with a high probability of quitting.
+This model performs pretty well.
+It could be used in real time to quickly identify employees with a high probability of quitting.
 Even with a small budget, a company could use this model to quickly identify the most at-risk high-performers and offer them packages before it's too late!